 It is when horrible occurrences like this take place that courageous men and women unite and come together as one to help their neighbor in need.
 When a country gets knocked down, it’s how they get back on their feet that determines who they are as a people.

-Let’s take a look at the top 10 worst US Disasters that have accounted for thousands of deaths and millions of heartaches.
+Let’s take a look at the top 12 worst disasters in US history that have accounted for thousands of deaths and millions of heartaches.

 1) Pearl Harbor